ben-laufer/DMRichR/README.md

 7. An HTML report of annotated DMRs
 8. Gene region and CpG annotations and plots (only for hg38, mm10, or rn6)
 9. Manhattan and Q-Q plots
-10. Gene ontology and pathway enrichment tables and plots (enrichr and GOfuncR for all genomes, GREAT for hg38 and mm10)
+10. Gene ontology and pathway enrichment tables and plots (enrichr and GOfuncR for all mammalian genomes, GREAT for human and mouse)
 11. Machine learning feature selection report and heatmap
 12. Large blocks of differential methylation and testable background blocks
 13. Block plots